On the section conjecture over fields of finite type

 \end{definition}

-\begin{lemma} Let $S,S',X$ be noetherian, normal schemes geometrically connected over $k$, and let $X\to S$ be a geometric fibration with connected fibers.
-Assume that the second étale homotopy groups of $S,S'$ are trivial.
+\begin{lemma} Let $X\to S$ be a good fibration over $k$, and $S'$ a smooth, geometrically connected variety over some field extension $k'$ of $k$.
 Let $S'\to S$ be any morphism, and $X'\to S'$ the base change of $X\to S$.
 Then $X'\to S'$ is a good fibration over $k'$, and there is a natural isomorphism

-is an isomorphism. \begin{proof} Let $F$ be a geometric fiber.
-The statement follows from the fact that the sequence